 A: Yes, you can.
 But this will require you engrave a model, serial number, your name, and the city and state where you fabricated it.
 This information needs to be provided on the Form 1 application for the ATF to approve your SBR.

-Q: Is this legal to do in all 50 states?
+Q: Is it legal to convert a pistol into an SBR in all 50 states?

-A: No. Counter to federal gun laws, some states have effectively outlawed ownership of NFA firearms, including short-barreled rifles.
+A: No. Like the ATF, some states ignore federal laws.
+Certain states have outlawed ownership of NFA firearms, including short-barreled rifles.
 Always check your local and state laws before attempting to process an ATF application for a firearm.

 Q: What does filling out the Form 1 require?